Norwich University: Rugby

-Women's rugby has existed at Norwich since 1985 and gained a varsity status in 2008.
+Women's rugby has existed at Norwich since 1985 and gained varsity status in 2008.
 They won the inaugural USA Rugby Collegiate Division II National Championship in the spring of 2012 and a USA Rugby Collegiate Division 1 National Sevens Title in the fall of 2011.

 Ice hockey

 Men's ice hockey began play in 1909 and has become a national powerhouse.
-The program has won regular season conference championships in 20 of the last 22 seasons.
+The program has won regular-season conference championships in 20 of the last 22 seasons.
 The Cadets have won four NCAA Division III Men's Ice Hockey Championship titles (2000, 2003, 2010, and 2017).
 The program has reached the NCAA Division III Frozen Four 13 times.
 Dozens of players have gone on to professional careers, and three alumni have reached the NHL (Frank Simonetti, Keith Aucoin, Kurtis McLean).

 In 2007–08 Norwich women's ice hockey was elevated to varsity status.
 A year later, the Cadets won their first-ever ECAC East conference championship and advanced to the NCAA Division III Women's Ice Hockey tournament.
 They have won 8 conference championships, and have reached 7 final fours.
-Norwich won the program's first NCAA Division III title in 2011, and won again in 2018.
+Norwich won the program's first NCAA Division III title in 2001, and won again in 2018.